ToshioCP/Gtk4-tutorial/gfm/sec24.md

 - 8-10: `width` and `height` are the size of `surface`.
 `square_size` is the size of a square to be drawn on the surface.
 - 13: `cairo_image_surface_create` creates an image surface.
-`CAIRO_FORMAT_RGB24` is a constant which means that each pixel has red, green and blue data, and each data point is an 8 bits number (for 24 bits in total).
+`CAIRO_FORMAT_RGB24` is a constant that means each pixel has red, green, and blue components, and each component is an 8-bit number (24 bits in total).
 Modern displays have this type of color depth.
 Width and height are in pixels and given as integers.
 - 14: Creates cairo context.